Insect flight

 A tau emerald (Hemicordulia tau) dragonfly has flight muscles attached directly to its wings.

 Insects are the only group of invertebrates that have evolved wings and flight.
 Insects first flew in the Carboniferous, some 300 to 350 million years ago, making them the first animals to evolve flight.
 Wings may have evolved from appendages on the sides of existing limbs, which already had nerves, joints, and muscles used for other purposes.
 These may initially have been used for sailing on water, or to slow the rate of descent when gliding.

-Two insect groups, the dragonflies and the mayflies, have flight muscles attached directly to the wings.
-In other winged insects, flight muscles attach to the thorax, which make it oscillate in order to induce the wings to beat.
-Of these insects, some (flies and some beetles) achieve very high wingbeat frequencies through the evolution of an "asynchronous" nervous system, in which the thorax oscillates faster than the rate of nerve impulses.
+One insect order, Odonata, has flight muscles attached directly to the wings.
+In other winged insects, flight muscles attach to the thorax, which make it vibrate to induce the wings to beat.
+Of these insects, some (flies and some beetles) have achieved very high wingbeat frequencies through the evolution of an "asynchronous" nervous system, in which the thorax oscillates faster than the rate of nerve impulses.

 Not all insects are capable of flight.
 A number of apterous insects have secondarily lost their wings through evolution, while other more basal insects like silverfish never evolved wings.
 In some eusocial insects like ants and termites, only the alate reproductive castes develop wings during the mating season before shedding their wings after mating, while the members of other castes are wingless their entire lives.

 Some very small insects make use not of steady-state aerodynamics, but of the Weis-Fogh clap and fling mechanism, generating large lift forces at the expense of wear and tear on the wings.
 Many insects can hover, maintaining height and controlling their position.
 Some insects such as moths have the forewings coupled to the hindwings so these can work in unison.

 Mechanisms

 Direct flight

-Unlike other insects, the wing muscles of the Ephemeroptera (mayflies) and Odonata (dragonflies and damselflies) insert directly at the wing bases, which are hinged so that a small downward movement of the wing base lifts the wing itself upward, much like rowing through the air.
+Unlike other insects, the wing muscles of the Odonata (dragonflies and damselflies) insert directly at the wing bases, which are hinged so that a small downward movement of the wing base lifts the wing itself upward, much like rowing through the air.
 Dragonflies and damselflies have fore and hind wings similar in shape and size.
-Each operates independently, which gives a degree of fine control and mobility in terms of the abruptness with which they can change direction and speed, not seen in other flying insects.
-Odonates are all aerial predators, and they have always hunted other airborne insects.
+Each operates independently, giving fine control and maneuverability.